 What's happened

-Red Panda, a renowned acrobat, fell from her unicycle during the WNBA Commissioner’s Cup halftime performance, suffering a broken left wrist.
+Red Panda, a renowned halftime performer, fell from her unicycle during the WNBA Commissioner’s Cup final, suffering a broken left wrist.
 She was hospitalized for 11 hours and is expected to require further treatment.
 The incident was caused by damage to her unicycle during transit.
+She expressed gratitude for the support received.

 What's behind the headline?